 (c) the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be 50 MW hours or more per annum.

-[Clause 4 inserted in Gazette 26 Jun 2018 p.
+[Clause 4 inserted: Gazette 26 Jun 2018 p.
 2373.]

 5. Standby charges

 (1) Standby charges are applicable to consumers with their own generation and supplied on Tariff L1, L3, R1 or R3 and are payable in addition to those tariffs.